Skip to main content

 Staff then led participants to the meeting room through an extra accessible pathway.
 Participants were offered tea and coffee on arrival, and water bowls for guide dogs present.

-The workshop ran for two hours with a break, covering breast, bowel and cervical cancer screening, with a focus on friendly informal discussions and questions.
+The workshop ran for two hours with a break, covering bowel and cervical cancer screening, with a focus on friendly informal discussions and questions.

 The audience included a range of women across different ages.
 Flexibility, preparation, positive partnerships, the use of tactile models, encouraging peer support and asking questions throughout the in-person session were highly effective tools that appeared to increase audience engagement and learning.

-Cancer Council Victoria staff started the workshop with introductions, and then requested participants evaluate their knowledge on cancer screening through a show of hands.
+Cancer Council Victoria staff started the workshop with introductions, and then requested participants evaluate their prior knowledge on cancer screening through a show of hands.

 In Cancer Council Victoria’s presentation, staff handed out cervical screening self-swabs, speculums and bowel screening demo kits to the group to feel.
 This allowed participants to familiarise themselves with screening tools without worrying about contamination of real tests.